atdykema/576-final/README.md

     Collectible items on the map
     NPC functionality (AI?
 Interact with main character?)

-Left to do until Minimum Viable Product:
-- Set current fruits to Kelsey's new fruits
-- Game win screen
-- Game over screen?
-(It currently just goes back to start screen which should be fine)
-- Create exit to the game in the world (Like a portal that you jump in and ends the game and counts your score)
-- Character skins/animations

 Links to resources used in project:
 - 1. MovingPlatformPath.cs, MovingPlatforms: https://www.youtube.com/watch?v=ly9mK0TGJJo
 - 2. Improved Jumping mechanics: https://www.youtube.com/watch?v=ynh7b-AUSPE